 Perhaps it’s the homely nostalgic feel to Christmas in Britain that made this choice so popular.
 In spite of the usually poor winter weather, the UK has lots to offer at Christmas.

-Firstly, there’s the regional Christmas markets that attract hundreds of thousands of visitors and are seen as the lifeblood of the Christmas celebrations.
+Firstly, there’s the regional Christmas markets that attract hundreds of thousands of visitors.

 In terms of entertainment, social calendars fill up with Christmas parties, pop-up ice rinks, and a cheesy favourite – Pantomimes!

 This may make us sound like a nation of couch potatoes, but Christmas TV plays an important part of the Christmas experience.
 From Christmas movies, to the Queen’s Speech and “Christmas Special” episodes of our favourite regular TV shows.

 There are also the Boxing Day sales, which get bigger and bigger and start earlier and earlier every year as people flock to pick up bargains on the high street.
 For those less interested in shopping, in Britain, unlike the rest of Europe, there are football matches over the Christmas period, with watching the Boxing Day matches a tradition for many.

 Christmas in Lapland

 Lapland is the true destination for those wanting to see the epitome of Christmas – Santa Claus.
 Located in northern Finland, Lapland, during the winter months, is a sight to behold.
 Snow, reindeer, log cabins, the northern lights and of course a true feeling that Christmas is here.
 It really is the dream destination for those wanting to treat their family to Christmas.

 Festive cheer is never too far away in Lapland and of course the traditional sense of what Christmas is supposed to be.
 With all of the elements combining to make a trip to Lapland something that will never be forgotten.